 There are a number of plants that have the ability to inhibit cholesterol synthesis, increases its excretion, reduce the oxidative damage that initially causes the cholesterol plaques to form, and reduces the oxidation of the plaques themselves which go on to cause heart attacks, and strokes.

-During the fermentation process, organisms like bacteria and fiungi slowly convert the chemistry of the leaves into other molecules.
-This drastically changes the flavor, which is actually quite agreeable.
-It is somewehre between coffee and green tea.
+During the fermentation process, organisms like bacteria and fungi slowly convert the chemistry of the leaves into other molecules.
+This drastically changes the flavour, which is actually quite agreeable.
+It is somewhere between coffee and green tea.

 In my other article on cholesterol, I discuss how antioxidants can protect us from cholesterol induced damage, and why bitter herbs are useful as well.
 Puerh is special because it has all of these qualities in rich supply.